abhy999/maven-project/README.md

 # maven-project
-how to build: mvn package
+How to build: mvn package
 how to generate code coverage: jacoco how to execute unit test framework: junit
 It generates  artifact: war file